alvaron14/Camera_app_example_DCIM/README.md

   -Show how to take photos with the built system camera
   -Save images with in the DIRECTORY_DCIM
   -Load last photo in a ImageView
   -Load a random photo from DIRECTORY_DCIM

+Additional info:
+  -This project implements viewBinding, check build.gradle(Module)